Globalization of brands can lead to enormous success or not-so-glorious failure.

 A translation management system (TMS) is a platform that you can use to organize software translation projects.

-You can unite a developer, translator, and editor on one translation management platform.
+You can unite a developer, localization specialist, LSP, and editor on one translation management platform.
 You'll need a project manager to guide the process and do content management, but for the rest you can rely on the translation software.

 Most of them are usually cloud-based, so you don't have to worry about scalability.